SzeWingChan/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 The first part of the challenge is using PySpark to perform the ETL process to extract, transform and load data of the Amazon major appliances dataset to PostgreSQL.
-After data is loaded, Amazon vine review data it is exported as a csv file and loaded into Python for further analysis to determine if there is any bias toward favorable reviews from Vine members in your dataset.
+After data is loaded, Amazon vine review data it is exported aCancel changess a csv file and loaded into Python for further analysis to determine if there is any bias toward favorable reviews from Vine members in the dataset.

 ## Results
 - How many Vine reviews and non-Vine reviews were there?